This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

-• Brown sugar boosts the flavor of the browned butter with additional caramel-like notes.
+• Brown sugar – Boosts the flavor of the browned butter with additional caramel-like notes.
 The brown sugar also helps provide the chewy texture a blondie needs.

-• Eggs give slight lift to the blondies but also a rich interior texture.
+• Eggs – Give slight lift to the blondies but also a rich interior texture.

 Top down view of white baking dish filled with golden colored blondies with one slice removed all on white countertop